-1. Residential services are defined as a Single Family Home, Multi-Family Housing (two units with a meter pack), and Single Family Attached (individual service to each house with meter attached to the individual house).
+1. Residential services are defined as a Single Family Detached Home, Multi-Family Housing (two (2) -units with a meter pack or master-metered), and Single Family Attached (individual service to each unit with meter attached to the individual unit).
+IFP provides and installs the secondary service wire to the individual unit or duplex.

-- 2. Line extension fees will be established by Resolution of the City Council.
-Additional clarification for infill lots are as follows: - a) Infill lots that were planned with services and that have adequate IFP infrastructure are not subject to the per lot fee or other line extension fees.
-If it is determined that the infrastructure needs upgraded to serve than this will be billed as an extra line extension fee. - b) Infill lots that were not planned as a residential lot are subject to the per lot fee. - c) Infill lots that have no IFP power infrastructure fronting or adjacent to the property are subject to the per lot fee plus all other applicable line extension fees to provide power to the property as determined by IFP. - 3.
-New underground residential electric systems shall be installed in front lot locations and shall be determined by IFP.
-See Section III for trenching and conduit requirements. - 4.
-Service Entrance and Meter Base: - 5.
-The meter shall be located within five feet (5') of the nearest front corner of the house to the existing transformer or pedestal.
+2. Line extension fees will be established by Resolution of the City Council.
+Additional clarification for infill lots are as follows:

+a) Infill lots that were planned with services and that have adequate IFP infrastructure are not subject to the per lot fee or other line extension fees.
+If it is determined that the infrastructure needs upgraded to serve than this will be billed as an extra line extension fee.

+b) Infill lots that were not planned as a residential lot are subject to the per lot fee.

+c) Infill lots that have no IFP power infrastructure fronting or adjacent to the property are subject to the per lot fee plus all other applicable line extension fees to provide power to the property as determined by IFP.

+3. New underground residential electric systems shall be installed in front lot locations and shall be determined by IFP.
+See Section III for trenching and conduit requirements.

+4. Service Entrance and Meter Base:

+a) The meter shall be located within five feet (5') of the nearest front corner of the house to the existing transformer or pedestal.
 Conduit is to have a maximum of 360° degree of bends.
 Services shall conform to Attached Figures of this Policy.
 Meter location requirements herein are to be used only as a guide and shall not be considered complete with respect to all possible service configurations or special extenuating circumstances.
 Any deviation of meter placement must have prior, written approval from IFP.
 The centerline of the meter should be five feet six inches (5'6") above the finished grade or walkway.
-If structural details prevent this, the centerline height shall be not less than four feet (4') or more than six feet (6').
-Power Cables: - a) IFP will provide and install the necessary primary cable.
-IFP will provide and install the necessary secondary cable for services up to three hundred (300) amps. - b) The cables will be installed in the Contractor provided conduit to connect the Contractors' service point to the City's pad-mounted transformer or pedestal.
-The Contractor is required to establish a final grade compacted to a minimum of ninety-five percent (95%) of maximum density at each transformer and service pedestal on location large enough for placement of IFP's transformer pad and/or pedestal.
+If structural details prevent this, the centerline height shall be not less than four feet (4') or more than six feet (6').Power Cables:

+(1) IFP will provide and install the necessary primary cable.
+IFP will provide and install the necessary secondary cable for services up to three hundred (300) amps.

+(2) The cables will be installed in the Contractor provided conduit to connect the Contractors' service point to the City's pad-mounted transformer or pedestal.
+The Contractor is required to establish a final grade compacted to a minimum of ninety-five percent (95%) of maximum density at each transformer and service pedestal on location large enough for placement of

+IFP's transformer pad and/or pedestal.
 See Attached Figures of this Policy.
-The Contractor should coordinate work with IFP. - c) The Contractor's service entrance equipment must be in place and approved by the electrical inspector before final hookup.
+The Contractor should coordinate work with IFP.

+(3) The Contractor's service entrance equipment must be in place and approved by the electrical inspector before final hookup.
 Installed conduit shall be inspected by IFP to ensure proper conduit depth and installation.
 Cable will not be installed until the trench has been backfilled.

+5. Residential Secondary Service Ownership:

+a) IFP owns the secondary service wire from the transformer or secondary pedestal to the service connection point.
+See Attached Figure 34 of this Policy for more detail.